Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Radiative decay behaviors

+where $j_{l-1}(x)$ is the spherical Bessel function, and $Y_{l-1 m}(\Omega_{\bf x})$ is the spherical harmonic function.
+When we take the lowest order of the right hand of Eq.~(\ref{eq:expikr}), i.e., $l=1$, the obtained results are related to the M1 and E1 radiative decays.
+Thus, we can further give the general expressions of the corresponding M1 and E1 radiative decay widths as follows \cite{Wang:2022tib,Zhou:2022gra,Wang:2022nqs,Wang:2023aob,Wang:2023ael,Wang:2023bek,Lai:2024jfe,Deng:2016stx}

-Here, $\alpha_{\rm {EM}}$ is the electromagnetic fine structure constant with $\alpha_{\rm {EM}} \approx {1}/{137}$, $m_p$ is the mass of the proton, $\mu_N$ is the nuclear magneton with $\mu_N=e/2m_p$, and the 3-$j$ coefficient is defined by the notation $\left( \right)$.
+Here, $\alpha_{\rm {EM}}$ is the electromagnetic fine structure constant with $\alpha_{\rm {EM}} \approx {1}/{137}$, $m_p$ is the mass of the proton, $\mu_N$ is the nuclear magneton with $\mu_N=\frac{e}{2m_p}$, and the 3-$j$ coefficient is defined by the notation $\left( \right)$.

-As mentioned earlier, the spatial wave functions of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks and the corresponding constituent hadrons are the important inputs when studying their transition magnetic moments and M1 radiative decay widths.
-In the following, we discuss the spatial wave functions of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks and the corresponding constituent hadrons. \begin{itemize} \item For the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks, the precise spatial wave functions will be adopted in our concrete calculations, which can be extracted by numerically solving the coupled channel Schr\"{o}dinger equation based on the one-boson-exchange effective potentials.
-For the isoscalar $DN$ and $D^*N$ molecular states, we can obtain their spatial wave functions according to the one-boson-exchange effective potentials of the $D^{(*)}N$ systems listed in Ref. \cite{Luo:2022cun}.
-For the isoscalar $D_1N$ and $D_2^*N$ molecular states, their spatial wave functions can be acquired based on the numerical results of the case II in Ref. \cite{Chen:2014mwa}, which is due to the sign of $g_{\pi NN}k$ is negative according to the quark model \cite{Riska:2000gd}. \item For the nucleus and the charmed mesons, the simple harmonic oscillator wave function is used to describe their spatial wave functions in this work \cite{Wang:2022tib,Zhou:2022gra,Wang:2022nqs,Wang:2023aob,Wang:2023ael,Wang:2023bek,Lai:2024jfe}, where the simple harmonic oscillator wave function is
+For the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks, the numerical spatial wave functions will be adopted in our concrete calculations, which can be extracted by solving the coupled channel Schr\"{o}dinger equation based on the OBE effective potentials \cite{Luo:2022cun,Chen:2014mwa}.
+For the nucleon and the charmed mesons, the simple harmonic oscillator wave function is used to describe their spatial wave functions \cite{Wang:2022tib,Zhou:2022gra,Wang:2022nqs,Wang:2023aob,Wang:2023ael,Wang:2023bek,Lai:2024jfe}, i.e.,